yyazdi13/Fitness-Tracker/README.md

 # Fitness-Tracker

+Achieve your fitness goals and keep track of all your workouts through this full-stack app.

 ## User Story

 As a user, I want to be able to view create and track daily workouts.
 I want to be able to log multiple exercises in a workout on a given day.
 I should also be able to track the name, type, weight, sets, reps, and duration of exercise.

 ## Business Context

 A consumer will reach their fitness goals quicker when they track their workout progress.
+This will allow them to organize their workouts and help encorage a sense of accomplishment and motivation.

-## Framework
+## Tools
 * MongoDB
 * Mongoose
 * RESTful API